AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ![](../images/user-guide/unavailable-functionalities.png)

-At the top of the Customer AI workspace **insights page**, notice that the score definition, identity, and profile attributes all show "Access Restricted."
+At the top of the Customer AI workspace **insights page**, notice that the details in the sidebar, score definition, identity, and profile attributes all show "Access Restricted."

 ![](../images/user-guide/access-restricted.png)

-If you select datasets with restricted schemas on the **[!UICONTROL Create instance workflow]** page, a warning sign appears next to the dataset name.
-If the popover is selected, a [!UICONTROL Restricted information is excluded] notification is displayed.
+If you select datasets with restricted schemas on the **[!UICONTROL Create instance workflow]** page, a warning sign appears next to the dataset name with the message: [!UICONTROL Restricted information is excluded].

 ![](../images/user-guide/restricted-info-excluded.png)